Bloc/workshop-curriculum/courses/javascript-primer/06-arrays/08-access-elements/body.md

 We can use dot or bracket notation to access object properties.
 To access array elements, however, you must use bracket notation because indices are numbers.
 Dot notation can only be used with valid identifiers, which cannot begin with a number.

-Because arrays in JavaScript use zero-based numbering, the indices for the `fruits` array range from 0 to 2 rather than 1 to 3.
+Because arrays in JavaScript are indexed with zero-based numbering, the indices for the `fruits` array range from 0 to 2 rather than 1 to 3.
 To get the first element in the `fruits` array, we need to access index `0`:

 ```js
 var fruits = ["apple", "banana", "orange"];